SvenGerloff/ExDDS/README.md

 1. Ensure Conda is Installed

-2. Create the Environment: Run the following command in your terminal to create the Conda environment using the `recsys.yml` file:
+2. Create the Environment.
+Run the following commands in your terminal.

    ```bash
    conda env create -f environment.yml